-Since his first public performances in the early 70's in Denver, Catfish John has toured the country both as a solo artist and in bands, performing in clubs, coffeehouses, music festivals and concerts.
-His favorite style of music is a combination of Blues/Rock, but he has performed in bands ranging from traditional blues and folk to more contemporary rock.
+Since his first public performances in the early 70's in Denver, Catfish John has toured the country both as a solo artist and in bands performing in clubs, coffeehouses, music festivals and concerts.
+His favorite style of music is a combination of Blues/Rock, but he has performed in groups ranging from traditional blues and folk to more contemporary rock.

 ( please scroll down )